MariamAtef226/vdocipher-webapp-integration-react-code/README.md

 # VdoCipher Integration with Dropzone.js 📽️
 #### ( Client-side Code )
 A client-side react.js code that presents a basic demo for integration of VdoCipher Video Management with Fullstack Web Application.
 For the upload process, Dropzone.js package was used.
 As for the backend code, it's implemented in Spring Boot.
-You can find it at the following repo: _To be posted soon_
+You can find it at the following repo: [Click here](https://github.com/MariamAtef226/vdocipher-webapp-integration-spring-boot-code)

 ## :ledger: Index